bethgelab/foolbox/docs/index.rst

 =========================

 Foolbox is a Python toolbox to create adversarial examples that fool neural networks.
-*Foolbox 3.0* a.k.a. *Foolbox Native* has been completely rewritten from scratch.
+*Foolbox 3.0* has been completely rewritten from scratch.
 It is now built on top of `EagerPy <https://github.com/jonasrauber/eagerpy>`_ and comes with native support for these frameworks: